 Incredible Edibles Roulette: Are You Ready to Play?

-RxLeaf talked to edibles guru, Matt Fox from ‘Show Me Kindness’ to find out the secret to making a perfectly dosed edible.
+RxLeaf talked to edibles guru, Matt Fox from ‘Show Me Kindness’ to find out the secret to making perfectly dosed edibles that aren’t too strong.
 Then we went ahead and did it our way.
 You can learn from both.

 Seems like a cheaper and totally feasible venture to make your own.
 There are certainly many recipes out there on the Internet.
 And some of us have dietary needs that can’t always be met in the mainstream, such as gluten free or vegan.
 Further, most commercially available edibles do come in sugary incarnations: gummies, candies, cookies; these may not jive with diabetes or cancer patients.
 Sugar can cause a host of other health problems, such as tooth decay or metabolic dysregulation.